Netzyn/AlexaTutorial/README.md

 Edit `VoiceInterface.java`, replacing `CHANGE_TO_APP_NAME` on line 11 to the app name assigned to your application.

-Modify the Main activity as follows:
+Modify the Main activity (MainActivity.java) as follows:

-* Modify `MainActivity.java` so that it implements `HelloWorldClientInterface`.
+* Modify `MainActivity` class so that it implements the interface `HelloWorldClientInterface`.

 ```java
 public class MainActivity extends AppCompatActivity implements HelloWorldClientInterface {